 As the transition towards decarbonization continues, businesses that minimize their product and process-related emissions are gaining a competitive edge in the market.
 While decarbonization may initially increase operational costs, it presents an opportunity for businesses to capitalize on the growing willingness of consumers to pay more for low-carbon products.
 Furthermore, businesses may also find themselves subject to carbon-pricing requirements, reinforcing the need for decarbonized products and services.

 In 2024, decarbonization is not merely an option but an essential strategy for companies to obtain a substantial competitive advantage and generate corporate value.
-Businesses need to address all 3 carbon emission scopes, establish a tailored decarbonization strategy aligned with their industry, measure their direct and indirect emissions, and take concrete actions towards their reduction.
+Businesses need to address all 3 carbon emission scopes, establish a tailored decarbonization strategy aligned with their industry, measure their direct and indirect emissions, and leading the change by taking concrete actions towards their reduction.

 The transition towards decarbonization is not just a necessity for the environment; it’s an opportunity for businesses to lead the way in building a sustainable future.
 Companies that embrace this shift in 2024 will position themselves as industry leaders, shaping a world where decarbonization is the new norm.